NAIA Wrestling Coaches? Postseason Top 20 Poll

 By Alan Grosbach, Manager of Communications and Sports Information

-KANSAS CITY, Mo. – For the third-straight season, Grand View (Iowa) holds the No. 1 ranking in the postseason edition of the NAIA Wrestling Coaches’ Top 20 Poll, the national office announced Monday.
-The Vikings, who received 193 points, won their third-straight national championship after having 11-of-12 qualifiers receive All-America honors, including four national champions.
+KANSAS CITY, Mo. – For the fourth-consecutive year, Grand View (Iowa) holds the No. 1 ranking in the postseason edition of the NAIA Wrestling Coaches’ Top 20 poll, the national office announced Thursday.
+The Vikings, who earned 147.5 points, won their fourth-straight team title after having 9-of-12 qualifiers claim All-America honors, including two national champions.

-For a complete look at the 2013-14 NAIA Wrestling Coaches’ Top 20 Poll calendar, click here.
+For the complete look at the 2014-15 NAIA Wrestling Coaches’ Top 20 Poll calendar, click here.

 |Rank||Previous Rank||School||Total Team Points|